Paxius025/Paxius025/README.md

 <h3>Little facts about me 🧑</h3>

-- 🧞 I'm a Tech Enthusiast since childhood.
+- 🧞 I'm a member of KUSE : Young Innovator Club.
-- 🔭 I’m currently working on Fullstack Web Development, Native Mobile Development.
+- 🔭 I’m currently working on Backend Web Development.
 - 👯 I’m looking to collaborate with Fullstack Web and Mobile Developement projects.
 - 💡 Contributing to Open Source Projects is always been a goal to me.
-- ⚡ Fun fact: I love Sports, especially Cricket.
+- ⚡ Fun fact: I love Sports, especially Football.
 <br>

 ---